diegoalvis/triviados-flutter/README.md

 ## Project Structure

-This project uses the concept of [Clean Arquitecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) which will devide the project into theses layers.
+This project uses the concept of [Clean Arquitecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) which will devide the project into these layers.

 - Presentation
 - Domain